algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

 The database above could be too heavy for Bubble standards.
-Therefore, a selection for the most selled cheeses would be displayed according to the data provided by Intermarché. \
+Therefore, a selection of the most sold cheeses would be displayed according to the data provided by Intermarché. \
 The following products would be in the application database:

 - Comté 18 mois